Pre-Existing Conditions

 Bronze Plans

 Bronze plans tend to have the lowest premiums of all Metal Plans.
 That is because they only have to provide 60% of cost-sharing on average.
 Bronze plans provide an average cost-sharing value (known as Actuarial Value AV) of 60%.
 This means that a Bronze plan must cover an average of 60% of all plan enrollees’ covered out-of-pocket costs.
 This does not mean that 60% of actual costs will be covered for any one given person.
-In fact, a small minority of policyholders will account for the majority of costs.
+A small minority of policyholders will account for the majority of costs.
 So actuarial value should always be looked at as a sign of how good a plan’s cost sharing is, not as a literal amount.
 Literal cost-sharing amounts can be found on a plan’s benefit sheet.

 Silver Plans

+Silver Plans are the marketplace standard plan.
+The second-lowest-cost Silver plan in a state is used as the benchmark plan when determining subsidies.
 Silver plans provide an average cost-sharing value (known as Actuarial Value AV) of 70%.
 This means that a Silver plan must cover an average of 70% of all plan enrollees’ covered out-of-pocket costs (based on a standard population).
 This does not mean that 70% of actual costs will be covered for any one given person.
-In fact, a small minority of policyholders will account for the majority of costs.
+A small minority of policyholders will account for the majority of costs.
 So actuarial value should always be looked at as a sign of how good a plan’s cost sharing is, not as a literal amount.

 Gold Plans